It is estimated that 155,000 males aged 16-74 experienced sexual assault in the year up to March 20001

-In the first half of this year (April-September) the ISVA service supported 43 men and boys (7% of all ISVA clients supported).
+Last year* the ISVA service supported 104 men and boys aged 5 and above (9% of all ISVA clients supported).

 For more information on how our ISVAs can help you please download a copy of our ISVA Leaflet.
 It is currently available in English, Polish, Punjabi andUrdu.

-Our Counsellors provide support to men, women, young people and children (aged 11 upwards) who have experienced non-recent (historic) childhood sexual, physical and emotional abuse; any form of sexual assault, sexual violence, sexual exploitation or rape.
+Our Counsellors provide support to men, women, young people and children (aged 5 upwards) who have experienced non-recent (historic) childhood sexual abuse; any form of sexual assault, sexual violence, sexual exploitation or rape.